fondemen/coreos-swarm-vagrant/readme.md

 ## Requirements ##

 This script was tested against Vagrant > 1.9 and Virtualbox > 5.
-It shoud be OK on Linux (tested on 4.9), MacOS X (tested on 10.11), Windows (tested on 8 and 10).
+It shoud be OK on Linux (tested on 4.9), MacOS X (tested on 10.11 and 10.12), Windows (tested on 8 and 10).
 It might also work on other hosts, please report other working stations...
 In case you use Windows, you'll need an ssh client, such as the ones you get when installing git, Cygwin or MinGW64.
+Otherwise, have a look at the [PuTTY Vagrant plugin](https://github.com/nickryand/vagrant-multi-putty)

 ## Usage ##